AnthonissenBert/Notes/SlingshotDnD/Locations/Cities/Forsonne.md

 - grain

 type of government:
-- Republic
+- Republic with a Monarch

 Laws:
-- each 3 harverst w
+- each 3 harvest they hold elections on the court of representatives to go in conversation with

 districts:
 - [[Dairy district]]